shaheen-senpai/PostgresPythonBE/README.md

 ## Usage

-Access the API documentation at `http://localhost:8000/docs` after starting the server.
+Access the API's at `http://localhost:8000/docs` after starting the server. or `http://127.0.0.1:8000/redoc` for more detailed documentation.

 ### AI Service Usage